dalguete/githooks/README.md

 hooks will be preserved, but will live in a more appropriate place.

 # REQUIREMENTS
+In general in any modern GNU/Linux this will work, and even better, for Ubuntu there's a PPA available for you to install here (<https://launchpad.net/~dalguete/+archive/ubuntu/githooks>).

+For OS X, you'll need to get the composer package plus some adjustments to your system;
-In general in any modern GNU/Linux this will work, but for OS X some adjustments have to be made; all can be done by using Homebrew (tested in a system using that).
+all can be done by using Homebrew (tested in a system using that).
 Next the reqs plus some installation guides:
 * **Git (of course)**
 *OS X* - No problem by using the default git version.